linustribevnr/turing-hut-website/src/assets/events/TuringCup-2025.md

 ### Round 1

-The qualifier round for Turing Cup 2K25 is a **2-hour coding contest** that will be held online on **CodeForces**.
+The qualifier round for Turing Cup 2K25 is a **2-hour coding contest** that will be held online on **Hackerrank**.
 Short-listed candidates will be notified for the further rounds.

 **Start:** 05 April 2025, 07:00 PM
 **End:** 05 April 2025, 09:00 PM